Posted On: July 17, 2025

-National Grilling Month in 2022: How to Grill Meat Safely
+National Grilling Month: How To Grill Meat Safely

 What's the History of National Grilling Month?

-July was named National Grilling Month in 1963, which means National Grilling Month 2022 is the 59th annual celebration.
+In 1963, July was named National Grilling Month.
+That means National Grilling Month 2025 is the 62nd annual celebration.

 Individual Course